-This newsletter is published twice a year.
+Duluth Emergency Food Shelf Newsletter is published twice annually.
 This link brings you to a PDF of the most recent newsletter.

 Annual Food/Fund Drives

 October SHARE Community Food Drive is a celebration of neighbors helping neighbors is generally held the 4th Saturday of October.
-However, the 2010 SHARE drive will be held the 5th Saturday of the month, October 30th.
-Churches, youth groups, Girl & Boy Scouts, students, families, and community organizations participate in this community-wide effort to stock local food shelves.
+Churches, youth groups, Boy Scouts, students, families, and community organizations participate in this community-wide effort to stock local food shelves.

 Minnesota FoodShare's March Campaign is extremely important because it provides incentive dollars for donations of food and cash throughout the month of March.
 It is held during the time of year when food supplies are lowest throughout the year.
 March is a big month for the CHUM Food Shelf as forty-five percent of the operating budget, including food costs, are contributed through this campaign.